- Understanding the Popularity Behind Venmo

 - Ease of doing untimed financial transactions.

-Now when we talk about the mobile P2P payment providers that have contributed to shaping the present state of the industry, there are a few names that emerge to rule the charts.
-Some of the best cash apps that have made it to the list are –
+Now when we talk about the mobile P2P payment providers that have contributed to shaping the present state of the industry, there are a few names that emerge to rule the charts and Venmo leads them all.
+Some of the other best cash apps that have made it to the list are –

 Popularized by Braintree, P2P payment app Venmo, at the back of its innovative features, saw itself becoming the center of Millenials’ attraction in 2012 when it was acquired by Braintree.
 And soon, the stories of its ease and social quotient reached the ears of PayPal who took no time in acquiring Braintree and became the name behind Venmo.